natew/reactor-demo/README.md

 ## What it does

 - Renders app from server, continues app on client
-- Routing
-- Pages fetching from API and receiving state
-- pushState navigation
+- Routing, Async Page components, pushState
+- Super simple API demo
+- Cortex to handle data
+- Gulp to manage assets

 ## Todo